BBVA/qed/README.md

 ## Background

-***qed*** is a software to test the scalability of autenticated data structures.
-Our mission is to design a system which, even when deployed to a non-trusted sever, allows to verify the integrity of a chain of events and detect modifications of single events or parts of the history.
+***qed*** is a software to test the scalability of authenticated data structures.
+Our mission is to design a system which, even when deployed into a non-trusted server, allows to verify the integrity of a chain of events and detect modifications of single events or parts of the history.

-This software is experimental and part of the research being done in BBVA.
+This software is experimental and part of the research being done at BBVA.
 We will eventually publish our research work, analisys and the experiments for anyone to reproduce.

  ## Environment